 At least one New York City Assemblyman has spoken out against "Vision Zero."
 Michael DenDekker, who represents portions of Brooklyn and Queens, has criticized the program for ignoring a central cause of pedestrian deaths: failure to yield violations.

-Instead of focusing on measures that limit the behavior of drivers, DenDekker thinks de Blasio should turn to giving pedestrians more “power” in street situations.
-His first idea involves “pedestrian first” traffic lights, which would eliminate situations in which both drivers and walkers have a green light.
+Instead of focusing on measures that limit the behavior of drivers, DenDekker thinks de Blasio should turn to give pedestrians more "power" in street situations.
+His first idea involves "pedestrian first" traffic lights, which would eliminate situations in which both drivers and walkers have a green light.

 Drivers who failed to yield the right of way contributed to 20% of crashes attributed to human error in 2013.